zarfix123/zarfix123/README.md

-## I'm a junior at Mira Costa High School, passionate about technology, cybersecurity, and music.
+## I'm a senior at Mira Costa High School, passionate about technology, cybersecurity, and music.
+Co Founder @ hadeva.org

 ### 🏆 Some kind of cool stuff I've done:
 - GSEC/GFACT
+- ML/music research
 - #1 in USA on DreamHack.io (CTF category)
 - t20 in a few ctfs
 - president of my schools cybersec club